csaba-nagy/psps/README.md

 - `-from`: Starting port number (default: 8080)
 - `-to`: Ending port number (default: 8090)
 - `-workers`: Number of concurrent workers (default: number of CPU cores)
+- `-output`: Path to output file (optional).
+If specified, results will be written to this file instead of console output.

 Example usage:
 ```bash